jprochazk/twitch-irc-benchmarks/README.md

 ### C++

 C++ benchmarks use [`benchmark`](https://github.com/google/benchmark).
-Make sure you cloned the submodules and have Qt installed.
+Make sure you cloned the submodules.
+To build the benchmark, you need to have a C++ compiler, [CMake](https://cmake.org/), and [Qt 6](https://doc.qt.io/qt-6/get-and-install-qt.html) installed.
+On Windows you might need to tell CMake about your Qt installation using `-DCMAKE_PREFIX_PATH=<path-to-qt>/msvc2019_64`.

 ```sh
 cd cpp